-On this website we provide information and resources tailored to helping Native people gain a better understanding of climate change and its impacts on their communities.
-Here you'll find basic climate-change information; profiles of tribes in diverse regions of the U.S., including Alaska, who are coping with climate change impacts; audio files of elders discussing the issue from traditional perspectives; and resources and contacts you can use to develop climate change mitigation and adaptation strategies.
+This website provides information and resources tailored to helping Native people gain a better understanding of climate change and its impacts on their communities and resources.
+Here you'll find basic climate-change information; profiles of tribes in diverse regions of the U.S. who are coping with climate change impacts; audio files of elders discussing the issue from traditional perspectives; and resources you can use to develop climate change adaptation strategies.
+We also offer in-person and web-based trainings and technical assistance to build climate change adaption planning capacity among tribes.

 As the science of climate change expands, we will continue to update and refine this website to provide the best, most-current information possible.
 We will also continue to gather and share tribal perspectives and strategies for dealing with climate change.